-Past activities include: Getting There, solo exhibition at Fabrica, Brighton UK (2018); Curious Formations, TNA commission at Biddulph Grange, Stoke on Trent, UK (2017); Is it magma?, solo exhibition at Earth Gallery, University of Bristol, UK (2016); A Solid Above, Dual exhibition with Solveig Settemsdal at Hardwick Gallery, University of Gloucester, UK (2016); resident artist at Hestercombe Gallery and Gardens, Somerset, UK (2015); Art, Cities & Landscapes, commission in Amiens, France (2013).
-Lathwood is co-director of Ore and Ingot, an artist-led fine art bronze foundry in Bristol (since 2012).
+Past activities include: Material as Labour, Labour as value, essay for Yellowfields, Publication (2020); Graft Ladder, part of Open-Up at Hestercombe Gallery and gardens, Taunton (2020); Well Trodden Wrong Ways, dual exhibition with Paul Blakemore at Thelma Hulbert Gallery, East Devon, (2019); LTU-19 (with Eleanor Duffin), part of Women on the Moon group exhibition, KKKC, Klaipeda, Lithuania.
+(2019); Getting There, solo exhibition at Fabrica, Brighton UK (2018); Curious Formations, TNA commission at Biddulph Grange, Stoke on Trent, UK (2017); Is it magma?, solo exhibition at Earth Gallery, University of Bristol, UK (2016); A Solid Above, dual exhibition with Solveig Settemsdal at Hardwick Gallery, University of Gloucester, UK (2016); Resident artist at Hestercombe Gallery and Gardens, Somerset, UK (2015); Art, Cities & Landscapes, commission in Amiens, France (2013).

 Lathwood is on the Board of Trustees for BRICKS Bristol and part of the EARTHart council at the University of Bristol.
 She was the co-director of Ore and Ingot, an artist-led fine art bronze foundry in Bristol (2012-2018).